 Object: To guess how many chocolate kisses are in the jar.

 Step 1: Fill the jar with Hershey’s chocolate kisses.
-Write down the amount that are in the jar.
+Write down the amount that is in the jar.

 Step 2: Ask each child how many they think are in the jar.

-Step 3: Child that is closest wins and gets the jar of candy.
+Step 3: The closest child wins and gets the candy jar.

 Candy Heart Hunt